Nebraska Emergency Cash Assistance Program.

 Grants or other services can be provided by the Nebraska Emergency Cash Assistance program.
 There are various restrictions in place, including families need to be very low income.
 There is an income scale in place as well, so the more people in the household the higher the applicant’s income can be.
 Any type of cash assistance is limited to certain expenses, including, but not limited to those listed below.
 Payment may be made from the state in order to cover the following needs.
+If not qualified, read more on getting emergency cash immediately.

 Housing expenses - Funds can be used to pay your mortgage or rent.
 The family needs to be in a crisis, such as a pending eviction or foreclosure.
 The state tries to pro-actively prevent homelessness.
+The cash aid can be immediately used to pay back rent or other costs needed to stop homelessness in Nebraska.

 Food - If you are out of food, and can’t get help from a local Nebraska pantry or charity organization, then money can be disbursed in order to help pay for food, groceries, or baby formula.